 How does an escrow account work in a mortgage?

 • Maintain a balance high enough to pay your bills.
-The account needs to cover your taxes and homeowners insurance premiums when they are due so you don’t pay out of pocket.
+The account needs to cover your property taxes and homeowners insurance premiums when they’re due, so you don’t have to pay out of pocket.

 • Notify you of changes in the account balance.
-When your property tax or insurance bills are paid, the lender must notify you of how much is left, and provide the dates of upcoming disbursements.
+When your tax and insurance bills are paid, the lender must notify you of how much is left, and provide the dates of upcoming disbursements.

 • Audit your account every year.
-You’ll receive a refund if there’s too much money, or have options for how to make up a shortfall.
+Lenders conduct an annual escrow analysis to ensure the appropriate amount of money is in your escrow account.
+You’ll receive a refund if there’s too much money, or be given options for how to make up a shortfall.

 Lenders collect enough to cover the cost of your taxes and insurance for the next year.
 They divide that amount by 12 and add it to your monthly mortgage payment.
 If the numbers are confusing, don’t worry: You’ll get a detailed breakdown of the escrow math on your closing disclosure before signing your final paperwork.